BCLawLibrary/practical-ai-in-30-days/day-19-seeking-input-over-output.md

-# Day 19: December 19: Seeking Input over Output
+# Day 19: Seeking Input over Output
 **Finding Meaning with AI**

 Today we're taking a moment to explore two thought-provoking perspectives that challenge how we think about AI integration.
 Ethan Mollick, a leading voice on the practical use of AI, has written an insightful piece that captures a balanced, nuanced view of how AI can best support our expertise.
 His article, linked below, outlines scenarios where AI shines and where it falls short.
 This isn’t just a "how-to"; it’s a guide for *thinking differently* about AI.